ecatmur/stacktrace-from-exception/paper.md

 ### 2.1.
 Runtime cost

-Accessing a thread-local variable has a cost in instructions and memory access; at present this could be argued to be lost in the "noise" of the existing exception handling machinery, particularly as this currently involves memory allocation, but in future if and when the **static exceptions** proposal is adopted this will become relatively more significant.
+Accessing a thread-local variable has a cost in instructions and memory access; at present this could be argued to be lost in the "noise" of the existing exception handling machinery, particularly as this currently involves memory allocation, but in future if and when the **Zero-overhead deterministic exceptions: Throwing values**[5] proposal is adopted this will become relatively more significant.
 In any case even a *de minimis* runtime cost is not zero.

 ### 2.2.
 Old third-party libraries